reactjs/react.dev/src/content/reference/react-dom/components/common.md

 <Intro>

-All built-in browser Components, such as [`<div>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/div), support some common props and events.
+All built-in browser components, such as [`<div>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/div), support some common props and events.

 </Intro>